Manku27/GSIV23_Mayank_Jhunjhunwala/README.md

    to Run : `yarn dev`

+# Objective

+   Part of an interview project, no real learnings.

 # Notes

    I chose to use `react-query` to manage data fetching as it provides out of the box caching which impacts the performance a lot.